Consumerombudsman

 The DCO at work

 The DCO investigates specific complaints as well as cases of a wider public importance concerning marketing activities and payment instruments.
-He does not, however, settle individual disputes between consumers and traders as such, but he can negotiate settlements on behalf of consumers.
+They does not, however, settle individual disputes between consumers and traders as such, but they can negotiate settlements on behalf of consumers.

 The DCO also issues guidelines and guidance papers concerning specific or more general marketing issues on a regular basis, and traders can obtain an advance indication concerning the legality of contemplated marketing activities.